dalepotter/ebay-multilocation-item-notifier/README.md

 ```

-## Future work
+## Roadmap

-### Iteration 2:
+- [x] Query eBay API for defined keywords at defined location postcodes
-Add distance from station to seller postcode after the item title - approaches here: https://stackoverflow.com/questions/44176381/calculate-road-travel-distance-between-postcodes-zipcodes-python
+- [x] Send notification email daily

-### Iteration 3:
+- [ ] Add support for removing duplicate items
-Show new items only - implies storing item nos parsed
+- [ ] Add distance from station to seller postcode (displayed in email after item title) - [approaches here](https://stackoverflow.com/questions/44176381/calculate-road-travel-distance-between-postcodes-zipcodes-python)

-### Iteration 4:
+- [ ] Display only new items in email - implies storing item numbers seen
-Remove duplicate locations, only showing the item associated with the closest station.
+- [ ] Display location in email where a duplicate email is closest to